jfgulden/concurrent-programming-ecommerce/README.md

 ## Ecom shortcuts

-We can disconnect shops from the ecom by pressing 's[shop_id]', and pressing the enter key.
+We can disconnect shops from the ecom by pressing 's[shop_zone_id]', and pressing the enter key.
-We can try to reconnect to a shop from the ecom by pressing 'r[shop_id]', and pressing the enter key.
+We can try to reconnect to a shop from the ecom by pressing 'r[shop_zone_id]', and pressing the enter key.

 For example:

     ``` s1 ```
-    Disconnetcs shop 1 from the ecom
+    Disconnects shop 1 from the ecom
     ``` r1 ```
-    Tries to reconnect shop 1 to the ecom
+    Tries to (re)connect shop 1 to the ecom

 With these shortcuts we can play with the execution orders of the ecom and the shops, and see how they behave.